elesiuta/backupy/README.md

                    [copy newer to opposite side]
                  NO
                    [do nothing]
-  -c mode      Compare mode:
+  -c mode      Compare mode: for detecting which files differ
-               How to detect files that exist on both sides but differ?
                  ATTR (default)
                    [compare file attributes: mod-time and size]
                  ATTR+
-                   [compare file attributes and only store new CRC data] CRC
+                   [compare file attributes and record CRC for changed files] CRC
                    [compare file attributes and CRC for every file] -f regex [regex ...]